 "Harassment" is defined as engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome.
+Bullying is a form of harassment.

 "Prohibited Grounds of Discrimination", as defined by the Code, include: